jackyzha0/jackyzha0.github.io/content/thoughts/A City is not a Computer.md

 	- A lot of 'messiness' in history (e.g. *why* people were evicted, etc.) especially in *embodied knowledge*
 	- Let's think about what **can't** be digitized and be put on a dashboard
 	- Technosolutionism in governing from just a quantized dashboard where the *people responsible for making the decisions are so abstracted away from the actual problems that they need to solve*
 - What are potential solutions to this overly [quantized](thoughts/quantization.md) technosolutionist approach?
-You mentioned indigenous knowledge
+You mentioned indigenous knowledge and [traditional knowledge](thoughts/traditional%20knowledge.md)
 	- Think more epistemologically broadly (how do we know what we know, are things inherently quantifiable or not)?
 	- Can we contextualize wisdom vs knowledge?
 	- How can we provide public alternatives to privatized social systems (e.g. public interest Google)?